bbauska/W3Cx-5of5/README.md

 <h4>First steps in Web accessibility</h4>

-As steward of global Web standards, W3C&apos;s mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.
+<p>As steward of global Web standards, W3C&apos;s mission is to safeguard the
+openness, accessibility, and freedom of the World Wide Web from a technical perspective.</p>

-W3C&apos;s primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
-The widely adopted Web standards define key parts of what actually makes the World Wide Web work.
+<p>W3C&apos;s primary activity is to develop protocols and guidelines that
+ensure long-term growth for the Web.
+The widely adopted Web standards define key parts of what actually makes the World Wide Web work.</p>

 <h4>Shape the future</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->